Automattic/WP-Job-Manager/readme.txt

 = 1.7.2 =
 * Preserve line breaks when saving textarea fields in admin
+* Hide 'showing all x' when no filters are chosen.

 = 1.7.1 =
 * Updated textdomain to wp-job-manager